3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Part I, "Volumetric Extension," presents the details of the primarily XML-based 3MF Document format.
 This section describes the XML markup that defines the composition of 3D documents and the appearance of each model within the document.

-Part II, "Implicit Extension," presents the details of the primarily XML-based 3MF Document format.
-This section describes the XML markup that defines the composition of 3D documents and the appearance of each model within the document.
+Part II, "Implicit Extension," describes the XML markup for describing implicit functions and their evaluation by defining a graph of nodes and their connections.

 Part III, "Appendices," contains additional technical details and schemas too extensive to include in the main body of the text as well as convenient reference information.